awsdocs/amazon-connect-admin-guide/doc_source/capacity-planning.md

 1. [Create capacity planning scenarios](capacity-planning-create-scenarios.md)

-1. [](upload-estimated-future-shrinkage.md): This is an optional step but it can improve the accuracy of your capacity plan\.
+1. [Import estimated future shrinkage and available full\-time employees](upload-estimated-future-shrinkage.md): This is an optional step but it can improve the accuracy of your capacity plan\.

 1. [Create capacity plans using forecasts and scenarios](capacity-planning-use-forecast.md)